(previously known as Papilio boeticus)

 Males set up small territories which they patrol, fighting off rival males who trespass.
 If the resident male is removed, another one soon appears take his place.
 The same territory is used by different males year after year.

-The caterpillars begin life as white toroidal eggs.
-These are about 0.2 mm. across, laid singly on the flower buds of the foodplant.
+The caterpillars begin life as yellow toroidal eggs, each covered in a microscopic open white mesh.
+The eggs are about 0.4 mm. across, often laid singly on the flower buds of a foodplant.

 The species is found all over the world, including :